 Mark also represents clients in appeals in federal and state courts.
 He is particularly proud of his 4-0 record before the Tennessee Court of Appeals.
 He has also represented clients in appeals before the U.S. Court of Appeals for the Second, Third, Fifth, and Sixth Circuits.

 Mark works relentlessly to obtain justice for his clients.
 He is motivated by the pursuit of personal excellence in his craft, holding wrongdoers accountable, and a deep sense of compassion for his clients.

-In 2018 and 2019, Mark was recognized as a Super Lawyer’s “Rising Star,” for exhibiting excellence in legal practice.
+Since 2018, Mark has been annually recognized as a Super Lawyer’s “Rising Star,” for exhibiting excellence in legal practice.
 This distinction is awarded to fewer than 2.5% of attorneys following a peer-selection process.